Place objects with text in Pages on iPad

 You can place images, image galleries, videos, shapes, and equations inside a text box or shape; the inner (nested) object automatically appears inline with any text in the outer text box or shape (parent object), so that it sits with and moves with the text as you type.

-If you haven’t already added a text box or shape to your page, or haven’t added the object you want to paste inside it, tap , then tap to add the objects you want to work with.
+If you haven’t already added a text box or shape to your page, or haven’t added the object you want to paste inside it, tap in the toolbar, tap , then tap to add the objects you want to work with.

 Select the object you want to nest inside a text box or shape, then tap Cut.